sudhir9297/SMovie/README.md

  now just open the expo app in your ios or Android and login .....the Scan the QR code opened on your Web browser.

 Enjoy!

+####Stuff you can do to improve
+- as images we're fetching are high resolution you can pass through the imageResizer reactnative plugin
+- Lock orientation to portrait mode
+- add Video Player to play trailer of the movie and lock its orientation to default

+As Expo have its own Limitation Regarding certain dependencies for Video and Orientation copy this code and build using react-native-cli